 The Audi A6 is best-in-class for comfort, convenience, technology and interior quality

 The previous section highlighted just how smoothly the latest A6 rides, but now we come to how eerily quiet it is inside.
 This is thanks to careful consideration of where sound insulation is applied and the window glass is now thicker than it used to be, to let less noise through.
 Internal vibrations have been reduced, too, thanks to a stiffened body.
 The plug-in hybrid has a slightly firmer ride than the straight petrol and diesel versions, to compensate for its heavier powertrain but in EV mode it's even quieter.

 Audi A6 dashboard

 The A6 represented a big step forwards in interior design, technology and connectivity – not just for the A6 itself, but for the executive-car class as a whole.
 However, the full extent of technology on offer depends on how many boxes you tick on the order form.

-Audi's 'Virtual Cockpit' configurable instrument cluster is available as part of a Technology Pack.
+Audi's 'Virtual Cockpit' configurable instrument cluster now comes as standard, meaning that every A6 looks cutting-edge inside.
 This presents all the usual driving information on a digital display ahead of you, with the option of showing 3D map data with speed and other information overlaid.
 It launched in the Audi TT almost a decade ago, and is still the best system of its kind on the market.

-Navigation information can also be displayed on the high-definition central display, which measures 10.1 inches across the diagonal, when the MMI Plus navigation option is specified.
+Navigation information can also be displayed on the high-definition central display, which measures 10.1 inches, when the MMI Plus navigation option is specified.
 This screen is one of the hallmark features of the car, using gesture-recognition technology to interpret touch inputs and also providing haptic and acoustic feedback when a command is selected.
 There's also voice control, which is said to understand 'human language', so you needn't stick to carefully memorised phrases, unlike previous voice-recognition systems.